boxedworks/ai-osrs-p/readme.md

 # Prompt usage:
 Type "!prompt " followed by your description to create a prompt.
 Include characters and locations by including their names.

+Location names with a "/" mean you can use either name.
 Only one location can be used per prompt.

 ## Characters:
 - Sam